 Dance provides a means through which one may express oneself and interact with others in a nonverbal manner.
 While the majority of human interaction is based upon conversation, ecstatic dance allows for its participants to curiously consider other methods of communication.
 Not only does this feed the imagination, but it also serves as a refreshing and unintimidating communal platform for those with verbal disabilities or social limitations.

 The public setting of ecstatic dance serves many ends.
 Throughout the session, individual participants “push the envelope” of free movement, and therein is a mutual, exponentially reinforced invitation for everyone else to continue digging.
 Observing a companion’s lack of inhibition inspires further inhibition in the observer.
-This functions as a picture of—and is an actual occurrence of—the interdependent nature of humans in God’s kingdom.
-Through ecstatic dance the children of God may gather together in unity within themselves, with one another, and with God with the intent to explore, create, and delight in God.
+This functions as a picture of—and is an actual occurrence of—the interdependent nature of humans.
+Through ecstatic dance the participants may gather together in unity within themselves, with one another, and with the rest of the universe with the intent to explore, create, and delight in all of it.
 Dancing as a group also serves to keep each individual’s energy up, much in the same way that group exercise classes create an accountable, encouraging environment.

 Ecstatic dance is a joy-filled end in itself.
-If the purpose of the Christian life is simply to relish in unity with Christ in the presence of God, dancing may be a way to do just that.
+Human spirituality serves as many purposes as there are people in the world.
+If one of these purposes is simply to relish in the unity of all things, dancing may be a way to do just that.
 Dancing is a receptive, harmonizing, and responsive act.
 In dance we embrace our bodies, interact with the musical, human, and spacial blessings around us, join these blessings on their own terms, and contribute new creation in return.

 November 27, 2018 | Denver, Colorado